seenthattinker/AB/ab.md

 They're extensively detailed in the various podcast interviews John and I did for the book if you have any curiosity.

-The next in the cycle was a book called _The Light Of Darkness: A Warrior's Tale for Our Time_.
-It chronicled the life and insights of a gentleman who at this point prefers to be disassociated from the book.
-In brief,
-he was a Navy SEAL and he'd also had the curious affectation of a half dozen near-death experiences in his life.
-They completely opened him up to the other side and he is what call a _free traveler_.
-A free traveler is the name I give to someone who is beyond the psychic.
-They are people who are freely able to move in many of the dimensions surrounding our physical world.
-This too was a fascinating experience, rife with paranormal activity in my home.
-In the years since it has published I have been found by people doing doctorates in artificial intelligence and ordained Buddhist monks, and they want
-&mdash;
-need
-&mdash;
-to discuss what I wrote In the book.
-It's a very satisfying feeling for a writer.

 The last in this cycle of books was a compilation of the life and work of one Andrew Bartzis, also known as the galactic historian,